Where do I find it?

 What are data tables?

-Data tables are dynamic spreadsheets, so if you've used spreadsheets to manipulate data before, you'll find the data tables in your account familiar.
+Data tables are tools that allow people to store, retrieve and share information digitally.
+If you've used spreadsheets to manipulate data before, you'll find the data tables in your account familiar.
 If you're not familiar with spreadsheets, don't worry; we're here to help you.

 Every data table in your account is structured to present the information for that section.
-For instance, the animal list, contacts list, and webpages lists may all be spreadsheets, but the headings and action items differ.
 See the section About the data table icons to understand more about the icons you see at the top of each data table.

 Understanding the basic functions of a data table